 Fee title purchases are allowed, but will be considered primarily for the acquisition of properties that are interior or adjacent to State Wildlife Areas (SWAs) and if the purchase would enhance the management of an SWA.
 Purchase of fee title may also be considered in rare situations if the threat of development is imminent and the landowner is unwilling to entertain a conservation easement, or where such acquisitions greatly enhance access to other public lands.
 All reasonable options in lieu of fee title will be pursued.

 Public access is not required for conservation easement projects.
 However, projects that separately convey to CPW restricted or year-round public access for wildlife-related recreation will be eligible for compensation for public access in addition to compensation for the conservation easement.
-Property owners may also submit proposals for projects whose sole purpose is to provide hunting or fishing access through an access easement or agreement, or conveyance of fee title.
+Property owners may also submit proposals to this Program for projects whose sole purpose is to provide hunting or fishing access through an access easement or agreement, or conveyance of fee title.